basilesimon/bsfr/content/weeknotes/weeknotes-37.md

 ---
 date: "2021-06-11T00:00:00Z"
-published: false
+draft: true
-title: 'Spanner in the works - weeknotes #37'
+title: "Spanner in the works - weeknotes #37"
 ---

 Well, this is yet another note I end up publishing on Monday morning.
 I should probably aim for a different schedule: it doesn't seem like I can make Friday evenings most weeks.